An Overview of Influencer Types and Their Benefits

 What is the difference between nano and micro-influencers?

-Both types of influencers have a smaller audience with whom they maintain a more intimate relationship and can effectively impact brands' marketing campaigns.
+Both types of influencers have a smaller audience with whom they maintain a more intimate relationship and can effectively impact brands' influencer marketing campaigns.
 Still, they differ on several terms:

-1. Audience size: Nano-influencers have 1,000 to 10,000 followers, but can quickly grow into micro-influencers with an audience between 10,000 and 50,000 followers.
+1. Audience size: A nano influencer has 1,000 to 10,000 followers, but can quickly grow into a micro influencer with an audience between 10,000 and 50,000 followers.

 2. Engagement: Due to their strong connection with their relatively small audience, nano-influencers have the highest engagement rates on TikTok and Instagram.
 Micro-influencers have a slightly lower ER since they can’t form such a close relationship with their follower base.